lpsharcc/ReelerChat/README.md

 * T: Push to Talk

 ## Requirements
-* Ensure [GDWeave](https://github.com/NotNite/GDWeave) is installed to use thesemods.
+* Ensure [GDWeave](https://github.com/NotNite/GDWeave) is installed to use these mods.
-* Ensure [My APIs](https://github.com/BlueberryWolf/APIs/releases/latest/download/BlueberryWolfi.APIs.zip) are properly installed to use FlyFishing
+* Ensure [My APIs](https://github.com/BlueberryWolf/APIs/releases/latest/download/BlueberryWolfi.APIs.zip) are properly installed to use ReelChat